MicrosoftDocs/Viva/Viva/engage/eac-storyline.md

 System default selections for notifications include:

 - Teams notifications, which appear in the Teams Activity feed.
 - Email notifications.
-Emails support actionable messages, which lets users view and reply from Outlook Web Access.
+Email supports actionable messages, which lets users view and reply from Outlook Web Access.
 - Viva Engage notifications, which appear as Viva Engage notification bells.

 ### Restrict which users can post to their storyline